sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 [OPTION BEGIN [Mac]]

 In the `MDKClient_SDK` folder, you will find the `template.mdkproject` folder.
-It is recommended that you copy this folder to another location to use it for future builds and paste it anywhere want and rename it what ever you want.
+It is recommended that you copy this folder to another location to use it for future builds and paste it anywhere want and you can rename template to whatever you want but the directory name needs to end in `.mdkproject`.

 ![MDK](img_007.1.png)

-Idea of retaining `.mdkproject` folder is have a backup in case `create-client` script fails.
+The idea of retaining the `.mdkproject` folder is so you can use it again in the future to build additional MDK clients using the same settings using a different version of the MDK SDK.

 >For this tutorial, I have named my `.mdkproject` folder `demosampleapp.mdkproject` and put it outside of the MDK Client folder structure.
 I will refer this name for the rest of this tutorial.
 ![MDK](img_009.png)